Key 'coup' leaders in Zimbabwe Cabinet

 The 22 members of the Cabinet are all members of the ruling Zanu PF party, dashing Zimbaweans' hopes that Mnangagwa might include opposition representatives in his government.

-The 75-year-old had promised in his inauguration speech last Friday to reach out to the opposition.
+The 75-year-old had promised in his inauguration speech last Friday to reach out to the opposition, as well as pledging sweeping reforms and a crackdown on rampant corruption.

 The main opposition MDC-T party has previously raised concerns over what role the military might play ahead of next year's election, with Mnangagwa at the helm of the security forces.

-The Cabinet appointments take immediate effect, said Regis Chikowore of Zimbabwe's Information Ministry.
+The Cabinet appointments take immediate effect, Regis Chikowore of Zimbabwe's Information Ministry said Friday.
 The date for the ministers' swearing in has yet to be announced.

 Following the announcement, some Zimbabweans took to social media to vent their anger and disappointment.